 Volunteers, photography & videography vendors, sponsors, speakers, and attendees all want different things.
 If I could make their life as good as possible before, during, and after the event, I knew things would go well.

 I asked the volunteers what their career goals were.
 I ordered sample t-shirts in each size so that everyone got the size that fit well (so they’d feel great wearing it out and about).
 We ordered hoodies that didn’t have the theme on it so they’d be timeless, and could be worn for years.
 I also created a company page on LinkedIn and encouraged the volunteer team and speakers to update their professional portfolios accordingly so they could take advantage of their participation in any future career opportunities.

-I spend 8 hours analyzing different videography styles and photography from other TEDx events so our speakers had high-quality marketing materials to use.
+I spent 8 hours analyzing different videography styles and photography from other TEDx events so our speakers had high-quality marketing materials to use.
 Recognizing the fact that they’d be nervous, I secretly asked for notes of encouragement from our 1000-person email list and read these out to our speaker team right before the event.
-I wanted our speakers to know that, whether their friends or family were in the audience or not, they were loved.
+I wanted our speakers to know that, whether their friends or family were in the audience or not, they were loved and supported.

-Our sponsors all got custom-made graphics they could share to display their sponsorship of the event – I wanted them, to0, to get as much benefit as they could out of being the sponsors of the first ever TEDxLeamingtonSpa.
+Our sponsors all got custom-made graphics they could share to display their sponsorship of the event – I wanted them to get as much benefit as they could out of being the sponsors of the first ever TEDxLeamingtonSpa.